 The cabin was warmly lit in a welcoming hue.
 And with a private bank of bright Dreamliner windows to gaze out from all day, we certainly weren't disappointed.

-Japan Airlines business class Sky Suite
+What can you expect from the Japan Airlines business class Sky Suite?

-The JAL dreamliner 787-9 features the Sky Suite II.
-While it's not the latest JAL Sky Suite, its still up there with the best, and extremely comfortable.
+Japan Airlines Dreamliner business-class features the Sky Suite II.
+While it's not the latest JAL Sky Suite, it's still up there with the best, and extremely comfortable.

 The tray table pulls neatly out of the armrest.
 It's a decent size and very sturdy, certainly functional enough to allow for long periods of working on a laptop during the flight.

 Japan Airlines business class amenities

 A number of in-seat amenities were provided at the start of our flight.
-A pair of high quality noise cancelling earphones were placed on the seat, along with slippers, a shoe horn and a comfortable blanket.
+A pair of high-quality noise-cancelling earphones were placed on the seat, along with slippers, a shoe horn and a comfortable blanket.

-The current Japan Airlines business class amenity kit is designed by luxury Italian brand, ETRO.
+The current Japan Airlines business class amenity kit is designed by the luxury Italian brand, ETRO.
 The fabric vanity pouch displays a traditional Kikko pattern.
 It's designed by Tatsumura Textile, a Kyoto-based manufacturer.

-Inside the beautifully designed JAL business class amenity kit you'll find a moisture mask, lip balm, tissues, dental kit, eye mask, tissues and ear plugs.
+Inside the beautifully designed JAL business class amenity kit you'll find a moisture mask, lip balm, tissues, dental kit, eye mask, tissues and earplugs.

-Japan Airlines business class refreshment and meal service
+Business class refreshment and meal service

 The Japan Airlines business class menu is named ‘BEDD, Sky Auberge by JAL'.
 It's undoubtedly one of the most impressive business class menus you'll find.
-It was very comprehensive for a ten hour flight, offering a number of Japanese and Western ‘dine on demand' dishes in addition to a multi-course main meal.
+It was very comprehensive for a ten-hour flight, offering a number of Japanese and Western ‘dine on demand' dishes in addition to a multi-course main meal.

-I was able to get around two hours sleep.
+I was able to get around two hours of sleep.
 Before long, the captain switched on the seat belt sign, and we commenced our descent, signalling the end of this very impressive flight.

 Japan Airlines business class – the verdict